Vand0r/IBFRA2023/README.md

 ### What drives masting?

-It is still not clearly understood what drives masting and how are plants synchronize their flowering efforts over large areas.
-The game I created for the presentation picked elements of popular masting theories: the resource budget hypothesis, the pollen limitation hypothesis, and the predator satiation hypothesis, combined with the impact of weather when accummulating resources.
+It is still not clearly understood what drives masting and how do plants synchronize their flowering efforts over large areas.
+The game I created for the presentation picked elements from popular masting theories: the resource budget hypothesis, the pollen limitation hypothesis, and the predator satiation hypothesis, combined with the impact of weather when accummulating resources.
 Apart from oaks, which were used in the game, many other species display masting patterns (e.g. beech, chestnut, pine trees), differing in their processes and sensitivity to changes.

 **Resource budget hypothesis**

 According to the Resource budget hypothesis (Isagi et al. 1997), mast species only initiate flowering when their resources cross a certain threshold.
 When this threshold is crossed, they use the superfluous resources to invest in flowering.
 Fertilized flowers will develop into seeds later, using additional resources determined by the flower to fruit to ratio.
-After a successful mast year, the tree exhausts its resources and need time to recover for the next masting event.
+After a successful mast year, the tree exhausts its resources and needs time to recover for the next masting event.

 ![](RB.png)
 *Illustrating the resource budget hypothesis.
 P<sub>s</sub> marks resources the tree accumulates, L<sub>T</sub> the threshold level need to be crossed, C<sub>f</sub> and C<sub>a</sub> the resources used for flower and acorn production, respectively.*